 File Brick is another free file browser app for all editions of Windows 8.
 It lets you easily manage your files and open many file types within the app.
 For instance, you can play audio files within the app or open your pictures without the help of third-party apps or desktop programs.

 To select a file, you need to either touch and pull down the file, or do a mouse right-click on the file.
-Probably the only downside of the app is that it doesn’t let you open a file in desktop program.
+Probably the only downside of the app is that it doesn’t let you open a file with a classic desktop application.
 That is, for instance, if you want to open an audio file in Windows Media Player, there is no option available to open the file.
 When you double-click on the app, File Brick opens the audio file using the built-in audio player.

 Overall, it’s an awesome file manager app for Windows 8.
 Visit the store link provided below in your web browser and then click View in the Store app to open the app in the official Store app.